PageSpeed Insights vs WebPageTest: When to Use Each (2026)

 FAQ

 Is WebPageTest better than PSI?
 Neither is “better”, as they answer different questions.
-PSI will show you if users pass CWV; WPT shows what needs to be altered to make that happen.
+PSI will highlight if users pass CWV; WPT shows what to alter for good results.

 Do I need both?
 Yes.
 Use PSI to set the goal (Field pass), WPT to find and verify the fixes.